ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Existence Tests {#extest}
 {: unnumbered}

-A path by itself in a Logical context is an existence test which yields true if the path selects at least one node and yields false if the path does not select any nodes.
+A query by itself in a Logical context is an existence test which yields true if the query selects at least one node and yields false if the query does not select any nodes.

 Existence tests differ from comparisons in that:

-* they work with arbitrary relative or absolute paths (not just Singular Paths).
+* they work with arbitrary relative or absolute queries (not just Singular Queries).
-* they work with paths that select structured values.
+* they work with queries that select structured values.

-To examine the value of a node selected by a path, an explicit comparison is necessary.
+To examine the value of a node selected by a query, an explicit comparison is necessary.
-For example, to test whether the node selected by the path `@.foo` has the value `null`, use `@.foo == null` (see {{null-semantics}}) rather than the negated existence test `!@.foo` (which yields false if `@.foo` selects a node, regardless of the node's value).
+For example, to test whether the node selected by the query `@.foo` has the value `null`, use `@.foo == null` (see {{null-semantics}}) rather than the negated existence test `!@.foo` (which yields false if `@.foo` selects a node, regardless of the node's value).

 ##### Comparisons